 It is commonly claimed that petroleum jelly placed on the tick will clog the animal's breathing passages and cause it to detach itself.
 Many medical authorities advise against this and other smothering approaches as ticks only breathe a few times per hour and may continue to feed for some time.
 Smothering tactics may irritate the tick to the point of regurgitation and may cause otherwise avoidable infection.

 It is just as important to treat your lawn to prevent ticks as it is to mow and maintain a green and healthy lawn.
 Pets can easily bring ticks into your home.
 After feeding, ticks will drop off and lay eggs in protected cracks and crevices.
 Getting rid of an indoor tick infestation takes time because eggs can hatch months later, long after you think you have the situation under control.

 Service begins with a licensed technician providing a full inspection of your property.
 During the inspection, your tick control technician will identify potential problem areas around your home or office.
 After the source of your problem areas have been identified, your technician will create a customized tick treatment plan for year-round protection, using the most effective and environmentally-conscious tick control solutions.

 Patriot Pest Solutions offers over 50 years experience in solving tick problems.
 We're family owned and locally operated.
-All of our Quality Pro certified, state-licensed technicians are fully insured and ready to eliminate your tick problem.
+All of our Green Pro certified, state-licensed technicians are fully insured and ready to eliminate your tick problem.
 Our treatment methodology was devised by our own in-house Associate Certified Entomologist, one of twelve in the entire state of Pennsylvania.
 We know how to get rid of ticks and keep them from coming back.